MicrosoftDocs/win32/desktop-src/networking.md

 ---
-Description: Windows has APIs, components, and services that support your desktop apps' use of networking and the Internet. ms.assetid: f80bf168-4936-4736-bc62-d0a557b3cd58
+description: Windows has APIs, components, and services that support your desktop apps' use of networking and the Internet. ms.assetid: f80bf168-4936-4736-bc62-d0a557b3cd58
 title: Networking and Internet ms.topic: reference